lumen-org/lumen/README.md

 `lumen` aims to make a particular class of machine learning/statistical models, namely *probabilistic* models,  more easily accessible to humans.
 Such models model a set of target variables by means of a probability density function.
 That is, different to many classic ML methods which predict a particular value of the target variable(s), probabilistic models instead capture the distribution of values of the target variables.

-Note, that all the modelling and model querying is delegated to the [modelbase backend](https://github.com/lumen-org/modelbase).
+Note, that all model training and model querying is delegated to the [modelbase backend](https://github.com/lumen-org/modelbase).

 Building machine learning models is an inherently incremental task.
 You start out with a simple model, check whether it seems right so far, and then make your model incremently more complex until it solves your modelling goal sufficiently well.
-Here, `lumen` lets you 'see' your model, understand how it performs, where it 'fails', and compare this to previous or alternative models.
+`lumen` lets you 'see' your model, understand how it performs, where it 'fails', and compare this to previous or alternative models.

 In particular it lets you: